KarlZeilhofer/PhotoToPage/README.md

 ## TODOs:
 - Status Line with current tool, or tool hints perhaps also the cursor should change (like in Sketchup)
-- Automated Image-Enhancement.
-  The colored image should be reduced to grayscale, and then the used valuerange should be trimmed (see the software Shotwell Viewer for Linux)
 - Keyboard shortcuts are productive, but a bit messy.
 Tidy them up.
   Communicate them to the user.
-- batch process all files in the folder.
 - put the output files into one PDF

 ## Source code: